 - Category: Ethernet and General Troubleshooting

 - Locate your modem and note the lights on your modem when it is normal and ready.
-There may be a "Ready" or "Online" light.
-Taking a picture with a phone is a good tactic, so that you know when it's ready to go.
+There may be a "Ready" light.

-- Unplug the power cord (either from the back of the device or from the wall, whichever is easier) of your modem, router, and any switches or hubs, between your computer and the modem, as well as any wireless boosters, powerline adapters, or access points, and leave them all unplugged for now.
+- Unplug your modem, router, and any switches or hubs, between your computer and the modem, as well as any wireless boosters or access points, and leave them all unplugged for now.

 - Plug in your modem.

 - Wait until your modem's lights show normal operation again.

 - Plug in your router, if you have one, and give it about five minutes to boot.

 - Plug in anything else between your computer and the modem

 - Once your computer is booted and connected to the Internet, you will want to reset its network stack:

 - In the search box on the taskbar, type Command prompt, right-click Command prompt, and then select Run as administrator > Yes.

 - At the command prompt, run the following commands in the listed order, and then check to see if that fixes your connection problem: